licheez/pvWayNuGetsSolution/AgentPoolSolution/nc/AgentPoolManager.nc6/readMe.md

-﻿# Agent Pool Manager Core
+﻿# PvWay Agent Pool Manager for dotNet Core 6

 Manages a pool of background services (agents) that keep repeating at a given interval until they are requested to stop.